line/armeria/site/src/sphinx/client-service-discovery.rst

     DnsAddressEndpointGroup group =
             new DnsAddressEndpointGroupBuilder("www.google.com")
-                    // Do not refresh more often than every 10 seconds and
+                    // Refresh more often than every 10 seconds and
                     // less often than every 60 seconds even if DNS server asks otherwise.
                     .ttl(/* minTtl */ 10, /* maxTtl */ 60)
                     .build();